Stepan Chernovetskyi: CIG

-Social Projects
+Social projects

 In 2017, CIG established the CIG R&D Lab educational scholarship program to implement innovative projects by students and young scientists.
-In the 2017-2018 academic year, a pilot phase of the program was held jointly with Odessa Polytechnic University (ONPU).
+In the 2017–2018 academic year, a pilot phase of the program was held jointly with Odesa Polytechnic University (ONPU).
 In August 2018, CIG signed a memorandum of cooperation with Kharkiv Polytechnic Institute, and in September 2019 – with the Lviv Polytechnic National University.

 In January 2018, the Kyiv School of Economics and CIG signed a partnership agreement in the area of development and research in the field of IT and economics for the project "Development of ProZorro.Sales".
 Within the framework of cooperation, CIG provided financial assistance in the amount of 100 thousand US dollars.
 As a prerequisite, CIG does not participate in the project.

 Charity

-Stepan is a sponsor of social projects within the Chernovetskyi Charity Fund, which implements projects mainly in Georgia.
-Stepan participated in the work of the fund "Social Partnership", which operated until 1 January 2017.
+Chernovetskyi is a sponsor of social projects within the Chernovetskyi Charity Fund, which implements projects mainly in Georgia.
+Chernovetskyi participated in the work of the fund "Social Partnership", which operated until 1 January 2017.

 Politics

-In 2008 and 2009, Stepan Chernovetskyi was a representative at the Kyiv City Council and a member of the "Leonid Chernovetskyi Bloc" party.
+In 2008 and 2009, Chernovetskyi was a representative at the Kyiv City Council and a member of the "Leonid Chernovetskyi Bloc" party.
 He participated in the Commission on budget and socio-economic development.
 He left the office before the end of term.
-As of September 2018, Stepan Chernovetskyi does not belong to any political party.
+As of September 2018, Chernovetskyi does not belong to any political party.

 Criminal Investigation in Spain

-In July 2016, Spanish police detained Stepan as a part of "Variola" special operation against financial crimes.
+In July 2016, Spanish police detained Chernovetskyi as a part of "Variola" special operation against financial crimes.

-In August 2016, the Barcelona Court of Appeal discharged Stepan Chernovetskyi from custody citing insufficient evidence in the detention report.
+In August 2016, the Barcelona Court of Appeal discharged Chernovetskyi from custody citing insufficient evidence in the detention report.

-In October 2019, the court in Barcelona closed a criminal case (preliminary investigation) against Stepan Chernovetskyi establishing the legal origin of his investments in Spain and lack of evidence of criminal offense.
+In October 2019, the court in Barcelona closed a criminal case (preliminary investigation) against Chernovetskyi establishing the legal origin of his investments in Spain and lack of evidence of criminal offense.

-The Spanish media reported that the case against Stepan Chernovetskyi was closed, in particular, on the basis of forensic reports on origination of funds.
+The Spanish media reported that the case against Chernovetskyi was closed, in particular, on the basis of forensic reports on origination of funds.

-The Public Prosecutor's Office filed an appeal against decision of the Barcelona Court of 30 October 2019 which closed the criminal case (preliminary investigation) against Stepan Chernovetskyi.
+The Public Prosecutor's Office filed an appeal against decision of the Barcelona Court of 30 October 2019 which closed the criminal case (preliminary investigation) against Chernovetskyi.

 On 1 July 2020, the Barcelona Court of Appeal rejected the Prosecutor's appeal and upheld the Barcelona court's decision of 30 October 2019.

-The Barcelona Court of Appeal confirmed the legal origin of investment made by Stepan Chernovetskyi in Spain.
+The Barcelona Court of Appeal confirmed the legal origin of investment made by Chernovetskyi in Spain.

 In its decision, the Court indicated that there was no evidence of any connection between the invested funds and any criminal offenses.

 Elite Boxing Promotion

-Stepan owns "Elite Boxing Promotion", a company which organizes boxing tournaments and engages in the development of boxing in Ukraine.
+Chernovetskyi owns "Elite Boxing Promotion", a company which organizes boxing tournaments and engages in the development of boxing in Ukraine.
 Their leading boxer Victor Postol is an ex-WBC light-welterweight world champion.

-Hobbies

-Stepan is fond of sports (football, running, boxing) and gaming.